Climate Assembly September 2024

 • To showcase local best practice

-Day Schedule (all stalls and plenaries are located in the Council Chamber):
+Day Schedule (all stalls and plenaries are located in the Council Chamber and are open to all):

 10am-10.15am: Refreshments, stalls, networking.